Keren-Wang-SE/comp90024-notes/README.md

             - Scalability problem
             - Sharing data between different organizations
     - Grid Computing
-        - From computer-computer focus to organisation-organisation focus
+        - From computer-computer focus to **organisation-organisation** focus
-        - Can be thought of as a distributed system with non-interactive workloads.
+        - Can be thought of as a **distributed system with non-interactive workloads**.
-        - It is in contrast to the traditional notion of a supercomputer, which has many processors connected by a local high-speed computer bus instead of Ethernet.
+        - It is in contrast to the traditional notion of a supercomputer, which has many processors connected by a **local high-speed computer bus** instead of **Ethernet**.
-        - Grid computing is distinguished from conventional high-performance computing systems such as cluster computing in that grid computers have each node set to perform a different task/application.
-Grid computers also tend to be more heterogeneous and geographically dispersed (thus not physically coupled) than cluster computers.
+        - Grid computing is distinguished from **conventional high-performance computing systems** such as cluster computing in that grid computers have **each node set to perform a different task/application**.
+Grid computers also tend to be **more heterogeneous and geographically dispersed** (thus not physically coupled) than cluster computers.
         - Although a single grid can be dedicated to a particular application, commonly a grid is used for a variety of purposes.
 Grids are often constructed with general-purpose grid middleware software libraries.
 Grid sizes can be quite large.
         - Challenge
             - What resources are available